 Differentiation in the secondary classroom?
 It is expected, required.
 Students benefit from it, and overall, differentiation improves classroom management.

-Still, differentiation is a juggling act for teachers.
+Still, differentiation is a juggling act for teachers especially with difficult concepts like research or test review.
 Building differentiation into my lesson plans takes time and twists on standard tools.

 Differentiation is the act of making something different.
 (Duh.)
 In education, differentiation can take on several approaches: